phalcon/documentation/docs/api/phalcon_html.md

 protected function getDefaultServices(): array;
 ```

 Default service recipes.
-Every entry is a Closure that returns a
+Every entry is a callable that returns a
 fully-constructed helper instance.
 Services are built lazily and cached.